Champii/Steel/README.md

   ```

 ## Compiler usage

+Compiler name is `sc`, and stands for `Steel Compiler`.

 ### Compile and execute on the fly
   ```bash
   sc file.s
   ```

   Files extensions are `.s`.
-This extension is registered inside NodeJS when loading `steel-lang` to auto-compile steel files on the fly when required
+This extension is registered inside NodeJS when loading `steel-lang` to auto-compile steel files on the fly when required.

 ### Compile a file/folder
   ```bash